MarshallStatistics/MarshallStatistics.github.io/_pages/networks.md

 include: _includes/head/custom.html
 favicon: "/favicon.ico"
 ---
 I am currently in the process of putting some notes together on networks and graph theory.
-Please do let me know your thoughts or improvements either via email or LinkedIn.
+Please do let me know your thoughts or improvements either via X / Twitter or LinkedIn.
 I hope these notes are useful!

 <p style="font-family: 'Brush Script MT', cursive; text-align: right; font-size: 24px;">- Dan</p>